 |Propagation||Stem Cutting and Air-Layering|

-Most gardeners admit that their Hoya Rebecca grew well when provided 6-8 hours of sunlight daily during the growing season (spring and summer).
+Most gardeners admit that their Hoya Rebecca grew well when provided 6-8 hours of sunlight daily with a temperature between 65 and 72°F.

-Similarly, the plant location must be warm, close to the window, patio, or kitchen.
+Similarly, the plant location must be warm and close to the window, patio, or kitchen.